Editor’s Note: This article originally appeared on Medium.com. The author has graciously given us the OK to share it.

 Compare this to the grocery haul you bring home and dump on your counter, then shove into whatever free fridge space is available.

-Not only is this unsanitary, it’s also a nightmare for meal planning and inspiration.
+Not only is this unsanitary, but it’s also a nightmare for meal planning and inspiration.

 It might seem like a lot of work to wash your produce as soon as you get home, but I promise that the 20 minutes of work will pay off come six o’clock on Thursday night when you don’t have to, somehow, magically wash and dry your lettuce without a salad spinner.
 Which is basically impossible, by the way.